Vauxoo/addons-vauxoo/warehouse_interim_receipt/README.rst

 TODO
 ====

-- Manage a source/destination location in the warehouse receipt wizard.
 - This module add a ``purchase_order_id`` field to the ``stock.move``.
 This could be a generic functionality need to be consider to be add in a new generic module.